 There are a number of player settings you can change on your map that modify how players spawn, appear, and interact with each other.

-These settings can include aspects such as AI difficulty, player colour, player teams, lobby player slots, and starting age.
+These settings can include aspects such as AI difficulty, player color, player teams, lobby player slots, and starting age.
 Many of these settings are important for building custom scenarios and campaign missions, but can also be used as unique modifiers in skirmish maps.

 This guide covers the various settings you can set for players and what they do.